US Civics Guide and Education

 the People entrust in their care.

-FEDERALISM - refers to the system of dual powers - the State's & the Federal Union's.
+Refers to the system of dual powers - the State's & the Federal Union's.

 Each State has their own Constitution which addresses their state's interests, policies, procedures and laws.
 There are shared and separate powers belonging to each state and to the federal government, and these powers are explicit and implicit in the U.S. Constitution.